codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

     // Produces: SELECT * FROM (SELECT `id`, `name` FROM users) AS t

-.. note:: Only one subquery can be passed to a method.

 **$builder->join()**

 Permits you to write the JOIN portion of your query::